Topaz & Sapphire Achievement Overview

 Compared to badges, modules are somewhat shorter with an emphasis on breadth rather than depth.
 Modules are designed as structured curriculum of weeks, as opposed to a list of required items that could be arranged in several different ways for instruction.
 This allows a variety of interesting topics for the girls while maintaining a manageable planning task for the leaders.
 Modules are further discussed on the blog.

-Outdoor skills will be covered once per semester before the corresponding family camp.
+Camping and outdoor skills will be the focus of one meeting per semester before the corresponding family camp.
 While skills are helpful for those camping, the topics are designed to be interesting to girls not attending the camp as well.
-Examples could include fire safety, basic knot tying, packing for camp, soap carving (age-appropriate knife safety), etc. Unlike the other modules which are rotated annually, these activities are phased based on years of membership and offered in parallel.
+Examples could include fire safety, basic knot tying, packing for camp, soap carving (age-appropriate knife safety), etc.

 Topaz